uri-interop/interface/README.md

 ### _Uri_

-The _Uri_ interface affords readability of URI components using these properties and methods:
+The _Uri_ interface affords readability and recomposition of URI components using these properties and methods:

 - `?string $scheme { get; }`
     - The scheme component value (e.g., `https` or `urn`); does not include the `:` separator.